The key decision criteria for your B2B online shop based on Shopware

 Digital documents and order status

-Returns processing
+Returns handling

-7. Product Data Complexity
+7. Product data complexity

-B2B products often require detailed explanation:
+B2B products often need explanation:

 Complex product variants